Minor in Human Rights

 The purpose of the practical experience requirement for the human rights minor is to ensure that students connect with real world issues during their university experience as they pursue the human rights minor.

-• Take the course BIS 403 Washington, D.C., Human Rights Seminar;
+• Take the course BIS 403 Washington, D.C., Human Rights Seminar

-1. Download the Practical Experience Form
+To complete the Practical Experience Requirement:

 Human Rights Minor Courses at UW Bothell